-Her expertise lies in environmental psychology, particularly in the creation of more humanistic environments in housing for the elderly and psychiatric hospitals.
-She also specializes in way-finding, the study of the manner in which environments (through their design and layout) and people (through their creation of maps and other tools) provide cues to help people navigate from an origin to a destination.
+Devlin frequently writes about issues in evidence-based design.
+She also specializes in way-finding, the study of the manner in which environments (through their design and layout) and designers (through their creation of maps and other tools) provide cues to help people navigate from an origin to a destination.

 Devlin, a former Woodrow Wilson Fellow, is the recipient of several Mellon Foundation grants.
 She received the Mellon Initiative on Multiculturalism (MIMIC) grant as well as a grant to develop the Freshman Focus Cluster, an integrative, writing-intensive program for incoming first-year students at Connecticut College.

-Her most recent book, from Cambridge University Press (2010), titled What Americans Build and Why: Psychological Perspectives, examines five areas of Americans' built environment: houses, healthcare facilities, schools, workplaces, and shopping environments.
-Synthesizing information from both academic journals and the popular press, the book looks at the relationships of size and scale to the way Americans live their lives and how their way of life is fundamentally shaped by the highway system, cheap land, and incentives.
+Her third book, from Cambridge University Press (2010), titled What Americans Build and Why: Psychological Perspectives, examines five areas of Americans' built environment: houses, healthcare facilities, schools, workplaces and shopping environments.
+Synthesizing information from both academic journals and the popular press, the book looks at the relationships of size and scale to the way Americans live their lives and how their way of life is fundamentally shaped by the highway system, cheap land and incentives.
 This book is timely because although Americans say they crave community, they continue to construct buildings, such as McMansions and big box stores, that make creating community a challenge.

-Devlin published a research methods book for students in the social sciences titled Research Methods: Planning, Conducting, and Presenting Research (Thomson Wadsworth, 2005).
+Devlin also published a research methods book for students in the social sciences titled Research Methods: Planning, Conducting, and Presenting Research (Thomson Wadsworth, 2005).
 It is a hands-on, student-friendly text that addresses the practical aspects of one-semester social science research projects, using examples from a variety of sources that illustrate successful projects.
 Her first book, Mind and Maze: Spatial Cognition and Environmental Behavior, was published in 2001 by Praeger.

 Devlin was the recipient of the 2012 Helen B. Regan Faculty Leadership Award, which recognizes faculty members who exemplify the College's commitment to shared governance, democratic process and campus community development.
 She received the John S. King Memorial Teaching Award in 2006.